plopcas/blog/content/post/building-self-awareness-as-a-manager.md

 #### Putting things together

 It is important to self-reflect on the data we can gather ourselves before asking others for their opinions.
-This way we will be more open to receive feedback.
+This way we will be more open to receiving feedback.

-Do this two or three times per year and you will have a developed a deeper self-awareness that will help you improve faster at work.
+Do this two or three times per year and you will have developed a deeper self-awareness that will help you improve faster at work.